How much is the cost of Cat6a cable

 - The requirement to install cables externally due to no internal routes

-In the examples above, not only are the routes more difficult, but they can also create the requirement for new containment.
-Therefore, the installation time increases, and also the cost and time for the new containment results in an increase to the project total.
-Additional containment can sometimes result in a project increasing by 50-100%
+In the examples above, the routes are more difficult and can also create the requirement for new containment.
+Therefore, the installation time increases and the cost and time for the new containment increase the project total.
+Additional containment can sometimes result in a project rising by 50-100%

 The location of the building and its access

 The location of the project can make a difference.
 For example, the Central London project incurs additional time and costs.
 The obvious ones are the congestion charge and higher parking charges.
-However, lack of access to easy parking results in additional time to access the materials and tools from the van.
+However, lack of access to accessible parking results in extra time to access the materials and tools from the van.
 In open areas, they are located directly outside the project.

 The flexibility of working times and access

 Out-of-hours installation or difficult time scales can result in a higher price.
-However, out of hours working can sometimes be the best choice.
-In some instances working while the building is empty can increase the installation time.
-However, when comparing like for like, out of working hours installations move the pricing to the upper average price.
+However, working outside of hours can sometimes be the best choice.
+Working while the building is empty can sometimes speed up the installation time.
+However, when comparing like-for-like, out-of-working-hours installations move the pricing to the upper average bracket.

 Containment that is not suitable for additional cables

-Cat6 and Cat5e cables have a similar installation requirement when it comes to containment.
-Whether this is in dado trunking, false ceilings, or floors.
-However, cat6a is a larger cable and due to its construction, it has a larger bend radius requirement.
-Therefore, when specifically installing Cat6a into dado trunking the containment that was once suitable for cat5e or cat6 will no longer be larger enough or suitable.
-Furthermore, there will be a requirement for new or additional containment which results in additional costs
+Cat6 and Cat5e cables have similar installation requirements for containment, whether in dado trunking, false ceilings, or floors.
+However, Cat6a is a larger cable, and due to its construction, it has a more significant bend radius requirement.
+Therefore, when specifically installing Cat6a into dado trunking, the containment that was once suitable for cat5e or cat6 will no longer be large enough or appropriate.
+Furthermore, there will be a requirement for new or additional containment, which results in extra costs

-What factors increase cabling cost out of the range?
+What factors increase cabling costs out of the range?

-These would be the type of buildings where the installation process is never straightforward.
-This can be due to the building construction, its size, or the access
+These would be the type of buildings where the installation process is more complex.
+These complex reasons can be due to the building's construction, size, or access.

 Examples such as

-- A hotel can have a large requirement for data cabling, but it consists of many small cabling requirements.
-For example, a bedroom could have five Cat6a outlets but all 5 on different walls.
+- Hospitality and Hotels.
+A hotel can have a significant requirement for data cabling, but it consists of many small cabling requirements.
+For example, a bedroom could have five Cat6a outlets, but all five on different walls.

-- The main difference with warehouses is the height inside.
+- Large Warehouses: The main difference with warehouses is the height inside.
 Therefore, cabling is usually installed off of powered access lifts.
-Therefore, installation is more complex and time-consuming
+Thus, installation is more complex and time-consuming

-- Most schools are constructed with solid ceilings and very rarely have any false floor.
-Therefore, internal cable routes are non-existent.
-Complex routes are therefore common and time-consuming.
+- Schools: Most schools are constructed with solid ceilings and rarely have any false floors.
+Therefore, internal cable routes are nonexistent.
+Complex routes are, therefore, common and time-consuming.

-- In a similar fashion to schools, care homes are generally solid ceilings and solid walls within.
-Therefore, complex routing is required.
-Besides, care must be taken to work around the residents and this results in additional installation time
+- Care Homes: Similar to schools, care homes generally have solid ceilings and walls within.
+Thus, complex routing is required.
+Besides, care must be taken to work around the residents, and this results in additional installation time

 How much is Cat6a cabling - Cat6a vs Cat5e

 What is the difference between Cat5e and Cat6a?
-When comparing to Cat5e, Cat6a has five times the bandwidth.
-Cat6a cables support bandwidths frequencies up to 500mhz.
+When compared to Cat5e, Cat6a has five times the bandwidth.
+Cat6a cables support bandwidth frequencies up to 500.
 Cat5e cabling only supports up to 100Mhz

 Furthermore, over the industry-specified 90m maximum link, Cat6a can support 10 Gigabit.
 Cat5e is only suitable for 1 Gigabit.